-If unable to measure the underside of the girders / deck units, calculate the pre-camber values from the differences between the set out height deck surface and As Constructed deck surface height values.
-Use the same pre-camber values and dimensions of the girders / deck units to derive the underside shape of the girders / deck units.
+If unable to measure the underside of the girders / deck units, pre-camber values can be calculated from the differences between the set out height deck surface and As Constructed deck surface height values.
+The same pre-camber values and dimensions of the girders / deck units, to derive the underside shape of the girders / deck units, can be used.